CullinNaylor9/Novaflix/README.md

 Nova is a versatile streaming platform designed to bring you a diverse collection of movies right to your fingertips.
 Whether you're into the latest blockbusters or timeless classics, Nova has something for everyone.

-## Actively Maintained Fork

-This project is an actively maintained fork of the original Nova.
-It continually evolves with new ideas and features, ensuring that your viewing experience remains fresh and engaging.

 ## API Integrations

 Nova seamlessly integrates with two key APIs: